emx34/doofus/README.md

 █ TBSAplay.exe v0.4 Tested with DOSBOX(OK) , DOSBox Staging(OK) , DOSBOX-X(!):There's a timing synchronization problem in DOSBOX-X
-Maybe something is missing in the emulation settings in DOSBOX-X?
+maybe something is missing in the emulation settings/config in DOSBOX-X?
 There are stutters(some kind echo problem) in the OPL player sound, but there's NO problem with the original DOSBOX and DOSBOX-Staging , they work normally.

 Original classic DOSBOX ->> change/modify-settings ->> dosbox-0.74.conf ->>